mindsharelabs/meteor-accounts-wordpress/README.md

 2. Make sure Grant Type 'Authorization Code' is supported under Settings / Oauth Server / Advanced Configuration

-3. Make sure Wordpress Permalinks are NOT default.
+3. Make sure WordPress Permalinks are NOT default.
 Anything other than the "/?p=123" option works.

 3. Add a new client under under Settings / OAuth Server / Clients.